Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/mask-of-the-dragon-queen-rot.md

 aliases: ["Mask of the Dragon Queen"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: The Rise of Tiamat p.
-94
+BookSource: "The Rise of Tiamat p.
+94"
 ---
 # Mask of the Dragon Queen
 *Wondrous Item, artifact (requires attunement)*